tadpoles -arrival | daily care | development | morph | stage two | guarantee

 We prefer to address your order to a school as 'someone will be there' to accept the package and it will not get left outdoors or in a mailbox.

 Of course, there are exceptions.
 If you are planning to receive your Grow-a-frog during school break or Saturday then obviously address it elsewhere such as a work address, business address, or at least an address 'where someone will be home.'
 If you need to use an address where someone will not be home, please pay extra special attention to tracking information so that you may anticipate arrival.
+Also, itis helpful to provide an email address AND a text enabled phone mumber so that tracking information can be emailed and in some instances texted directly to you if the package wil be delivered directly to the Post Office for pickup.

 Grow-a-frog Kit prices are 'as low as possible' as they are sold for education.